-Mentally Well Schools began as a collaborative initiative by a primary school SENDCo with expertise in mental health and a Psychotherapist specialising in adolescent and adult mental health.
+Mentally Well Schools began in 2019 as a collaborative initiative by a SENDCo with expertise in mental health and a Psychotherapist specialising in adolescent and adult mental health.
+We both have specific expertise in the field of childhood trauma and its potential effects through to adulthood.

 Our Mission & Ethos

 We share a vision of improved mental health and life outcomes for children, adolescents and school staff.
-We offer a growing library of evidence-based resources and expert guidance for busy schools, designed to equip students and staff with proven skills to improve their mental health and wellbeing.
+We offer a growing library of programmes written using evidence-based approaches and expert guidance for busy schools.

 Our materials are skills-based and incorporate elements of Mindfulness, CBT (Cognitive Behavioural Therapy), DBT (Dialectical Behaviour Therapy) and Compassion Focused Therapy (CFT).

 Meet the team:

 Ava Shabnum Hasan (founder)

 After completing a BSc from the London School of Economics in 1998, I soon decided to change career path and embarked on a PGCE.
 I qualified as a primary school teacher from Hertfordshire University in 2001.
-I have since worked across Key Stage 1 and Key Stage 2 in several state and independent schools in the UK and internationally, including a preparatory feeder school for Harrow School in England and Harrow International School Bangkok.
+I have since worked across Key Stage 1 and Key Stage 2 in several state and independent schools in the UK and internationally, including Merchant Taylors’ Prep School and Harrow International School Bangkok.

 I feel passionately about helping young people and adults with their mental and emotional health, not least because I have experienced mental health issues myself and know firsthand the pain and suffering that untreated wounds of the psyche can cause.
 I decided to create this site to support and advocate for child, adolescent and teacher mental health.